"We seek to work alongside each other by supporting children and families before they enter a season of crises and do our part in breaking the cycle"

-The importance of family and relationships
+The Importance of Families and Relationships

 The home is a place where children should feel safe, where their practical needs are met, and where they are taught how to relate to the world in a functional way while developing strong, healthy relationships.
 If the home is fractured, a child’s spiritual, emotional, mental, and relational development is at risk.